Sign In / Sign Out

 Thesis title: Lines across the land: a biography of the linear earthwork landscapes of the later prehistoric Yorkshire Wolds

 2012 MA in Archaeology, University of Bradford: Merit

 2010 BA in History and Anthropology, with a Minor in Spanish, University of Arizona: Cum Laude and with Honors

-landscape archaeology; GIS; place-making; agency; identity; personhood; gender; prehistory; Arizona archaeology; European archaeology; archaeological method and theory
+landscape archaeology; non-destructive archaeology; digital archaeology; geographic information systems (GIS); place-making; roads and travel; agency; identity; personhood and gender; prehistory; Arizona archaeology; European archaeology; archaeological method and theory

 Center for Archaeology and Society